Fedma123/eth-royalty/README.md

 	  transactionHash: "<your transaction hash>",
 	  transactionIndex: 1
 	}
 where *getTransactionReceipt* accepts as argument the transaction hash that submitted your contract creation.
-If the contract is not mined yet the command above will return *null*.
+If the contract is not mined yet, the command above will return *null*.

 Once you've got the contract address you have to first store the contract ABI in a variable.
 You can get the contract's ABI in the file *src/contracts/compiled_contracts/Royalty.abi*.